fieldtrip/website/tutorial/spike.md

 ### Computing cross-correlations between spike trains

 Auto- and cross-correlations between spike trains are computed using **[ft_spike_xcorr](https://github.com/fieldtrip/fieldtrip/blob/release/ft_spike_xcorr.m)**.
-The cross-correlogram is one of the classic techniques to show rhythmic synchronization between different neurons (e.g. see Gray et al., 1989) but also to identify synaptic connections between recorded neurons (e.g. see Bartho et al., 2004).
+The cross-correlogram is one of the classic techniques to show rhythmic synchronization between different neurons (e.g., see Gray et al., 1989) but also to identify synaptic connections between recorded neurons (e.g., see Bartho et al., 2004).
 The auto-correlogram typically offers a more sensitive measure of the degree to which a single neuronal source displays rhythmic firing than the ISI distribution, especially if firing rates are high.
 For this analysis we select the unsorted multi-units from the same data-set, as they give more reliable cross-correlations.
 The observed cross-correlogram should always be compared against a cross-correlogram obtained by shuffling the trials.
 Cross-correlations between neurons can either arise because of common, time-locked fluctuations in the firing rate (Brody et al., 1999).
 These correlations are invariant to a change in the order of trials.
 The shuffling of trials in **[ft_spike_xcorr](https://github.com/fieldtrip/fieldtrip/blob/release/ft_spike_xcorr.m)** always pertains to two subsequent trials, in order to avoid an influence of slow changes in the firing rate across trials.
 We refer to this cross-correlogram that is obtained under a permutation of subsequent trials as the 'shift-predictor' cross-correlogram.
 If the observed features of the cross-correlogram that are not present in the shift-predictor cross-correlogram, then this indicates that they arise because of induced synchronous activity.
 Note that for the shift-predictor, it is required that the trials cover the full latency window that is specified by cfg.latency.
 For example, if the first trial has a duration of 3 sec. and the second of 2 sec., we can only compute the contribution to the shift-predictor based on the spikes from the first 2 seconds.
 Hence, cfg.vartriallen must be specified to 'no'.

 We run